Ventilation

 What ventilation options are available?

-Mechanical extract ventilation
+Mechanical extract ventilation (MEV) uses a fan unit to

 Which rooms require ventilation?